feature-image

 Jon Jones casts doubts on his superfight with Alex Pereira

-That uncertainty came through when Jones spoke to The Schmo while promoting Dirty Boxing Championship 5.
-Asked directly about Pereira, he didn’t offer any forward momentum.
+That uncertainty was evident when Jones spoke to The Schmo while promoting Dirty Boxing Championship 5.
+Asked directly about Alex Pereira, he couldn’t offer any confirmation.
 “I don’t know what’s going to happen,” Jones said.
 “I’m working out.
 I’m eating healthy.
-I’m living the lifestyle… I take it one day at a time, some things are just out of my control.”
+I’m living the lifestyle… I take it one day at a time; some things are just out of my control.”
 Then came the line that cooled expectations: “I feel blessed whether I fight again or not.”

 ADVERTISEMENT

 With Tom Aspinall sidelined and Jon Jones sounding noncommittal, the usual road signs are missing.
 That creates space for a champion who thrives on momentum to redraw the map.
-Adding another layer to the ‘Bones’ side of the equation is the former champion’s recent admission about the wear and tear he has suffered in his fighting career.
+This uncertainty is compounded by Jones’s recent admissions about the wear and tear he has suffered over his fighting career.

 So what’s the smart play?
 If Pereira stays at 205, he can bank legacy with defenses against Ulberg or a Prochazka trilogy.
 If he jumps to heavyweight, he’s betting that timing beats tradition, and that the UFC’s appetite for spectacle opens a door to interim gold.
 What do you think his next move will be?
 Let us know your thoughts in the comments below!